Cheong43/Cheong43/README.md

 * [My Little Query](https://github.com/Cheong43/MyLittleQuery) 📊 -  A database server project written on native Java.
 It contain a recursive descent parser to parse the SQL-like language, detect datatype and store in build-in datatype system, generating abstract syntax tree to fully functional recursive interpreter, with designed data container, and R/W local data with java IO.

-* [Stock Trading Web Game](https://github.com/Cheong43/Stock_trading_game) 🤑 -  A stock trading web game base on real time NYSE stock price.
+* [Stock Trading Web Game](https://github.com/Cheong43/Stock_trading_game) 🤑 -  A stock trading web game based on real time NYSE stock price.
 Written on Flask framework.
-It simulate the stock buying and selling, with a database connect with Flask, and Bootstrap styling front-end.
+It simulate the stock buying and selling, contain a MySQL database connect with Flask, styled with Bootstrap.